Flevy Management Insights Case Study

 The analysis also highlighted the need for a more robust approach to identifying and responding to market signals.
 This would involve ongoing monitoring of industry trends, competitor strategies, and technological advancements.
 By staying attuned to these external factors, the organization can adjust its portfolio proactively to maintain relevance and attract new students.

-To improve the effectiveness of implementation, we can leverage best practice documents in Portfolio Management.
-These resources below were developed by management consulting firms and Portfolio Management subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Portfolio Management templates below that were developed by management consulting firms and Portfolio Management subject matter experts.

 Student Feedback and Course Performance